kpanic9/aws-vpc-cf/README.md

 # AWS-CloudFormation-VPC

 Note: App stack is using a self signed certificate
+	  Instances can be accessed from Systems Manager

 ToDO:
 1. Add NACLs to add more fine grained controlled traffic in subnets